-Bound copies of available reports can be purchased by contacting the Natural Areas Inventory Manager.
+Bound copies of select reports can be purchased by contacting firstname.lastname@example.org.

 Regional and County Inventories

-Natural Heritage Program biologists work throughout North Carolina to document our critical biological resources.
+Natural Heritage Program biologists work throughout North Carolina to document our natural areas.
 We conduct inventories for rare animals, plants, wetlands, riparian areas, and plant communities at the scale of a single parcel all the way to an entire county.
-By identifying and describing the locations of North Carolina’s rarest species and habitats, this work is critical for supporting conservation activities statewide.

 Information from these projects has been instrumental in some of North Carolina’s biggest conservation successes over the past 30 years, such as Chimney Rock State Park in the mountains and the Roanoke River landscape-level nature preserves.